delemottelab/sugar_porters/README.md

 # sugar_porters
-For the analysis of simulations of sugar transporters
+This repository contains jupyter notebooks for the analysis of MD simulations of sugar transporters